Waimea Country School

 • Colonial America & Revolutionary War

-• US states & capitals
+• US states, regions, & capitals

 YEAR 2